 Inform pregnant women that sertraline hydrochloride tablets may cause withdrawal symptoms in the newborn or persistent pulmonary hypertension of the newborn (PPHN) [See Use in Specific Populations (8.1)].
-Advise women that there is a pregnancy exposure registry that monitors pregnancy outcomes of women exposed to sertraline hydrochloride tablets during pregnancy.

 Manufactured for: Lupin Pharmaceuticals, Inc. Baltimore, Maryland 21202 United States MADE IN INDIA